btwiki/blog/_posts/2022-01-21-GPS-the-FAQ.md

 Three easy solutions to get your GPS happy :
 -   Power the GPS standalone before the rest of the stuff and wait for it to get a fix.
 Disconnect the standalone cable and reconnect the GPS to the rest.
 -   Try powering runcams, video transmitters and telemetry radios **ONLY ONCE** GPS fix is acquired.
-- If none of above worked, the *"guide of the good engineer 2022(tm)"* recommends  using a hammer as a deterrent tool.
+- If none of above worked, the *"guide of the good engineer 2022 (updated edition)"* recommends  using a hammer as a deterrent tool.
 GPS will quickly understand who's the boss, and in case he doesn't, he will quickly cease to be a GPS.

 <br>